datawire/amb-code-quickstart-app/README.md

 cd ../DataProcessingNodeService

 npm install

+# This application will run on port 3000 by default and the -c param specifies the color variable that the VeryLargeJavaService calls via the `/color` API endpoint.
 node app -c blue
 ```

 ## Telepresence
+Now you can create an intercept on the dataprocessingnodeservice Service and route remote traffic to port 3000 on your local machine.

 ```
 telepresence intercept dataprocessingnodeservice --port 3000
 ```

-Refresh your browser page for AMBASSADOR_SERVICE_IP/verylargejavaservice to see the color and environment change based on the differences in the node service running on your local machine.
+Refresh your browser page for $AMBASSADOR_SERVICE_IP/verylargejavaservice/ to see the color and environment change based on the differences in the node service running on your local machine.

 You can easily see the intercepts that are available and running using the `list` command: